PainShield MD is an innovative treatment for pelvic and abdominal pain

 and pain associated with conditions such as:

-• Adhesions and Adhesion Related Disorder (ARD)
+• Adhesions and Adhesions Related Disorder (ARD)

 • Chronic Pelvic Pain (CPP)